NoahT/spotifind-flask-api/README.md

 Spotifind is a REST web service.
 Any HTTP client can be used in order to interface with the API.
 A Postman collection for the existing resources can be found [here](https://www.getpostman.com/collections/3227a5bf7a781f5bfd65).

 ### Endpoints
-Spotifind API is exposed behind two endpoints:
+Spotifind API is exposed behind two endpoints.
+Note that HTTPS is the required protocol:

 1. **spotifind-api.com**: This is our endpoint configured in Google Cloud.
 2. **localhost (loopback address)**: This is used during development on a local machine.